erdemalkim/newhopearm/Readme.md

 Alkim, Ducas, Pöppelmann, and Schwabe proposed such a protocol that they call _NewHope_.
 The _NewHope_ protocol provides the highest security level of post-quantum key exchanges, known to the authors.
 More details about the protocol can be found in the paper from the authors of [NewHope](https://cryptojedi.org/papers/newhope-20151207.pdf).

+This repository contains the codes of a joint project with Philipp Jakubeit (phil.jakubeit@gmail.com) and Peter Schwabe (cryptojedi.org).
+Please use all names if you want to refer to this codes.

-Within this repository, we provide two cycle count optimized versions of the key exchange.
+Within this repository, We provide two cycle count optimized versions of the key exchange.
 We used the ARM Cortex-M family as target architectures.
 To cover the whole range of that microcontroller family, we have to differentiate between two architectures:

 * ARMv6-M
 * ARMv7-M